 Information on the coal market place.

-On the one hand, coal is a high-carbon-emissions fuel that is at a disadvantage under the Paris agreement and could potentially benefit from the United States’ exit from the accord.
+By Louis Jacobson On the one hand, coal is a high-carbon-emissions fuel that is at a disadvantage under the Paris agreement and could potentially benefit from the United States’ exit from the accord.
 On the other, some experts have said that … Continue reading

 ACCCE President Refutes Recent Report saying Regulations were not the Primary Cause of Coal Power Plant Retirements

-(RealClearEnergy) — The federal government has a long history of meddling in the U.S. energy market.
+By Rep. Lamar Smith (RealClearEnergy) — The federal government has a long history of meddling in the U.S. energy market.
 For almost 100 years, the government has provided tax incentives, subsidies, federal electricity programs, loans, loan guarantees, and funding for research and … Continue reading

 By JEFF MCDONALD, S&P Global ORLANDO (MAY 05, 2017) — Coal’s status as a baseload fuel has diminished as it competes economically with natural gas and other fuels, but government subsidies of renewables also are playing a part in reduced … Continue reading